kylezhang3217/Mutual_Fund_Project/README.md

 To analyze the data, I wrote transformation functions in R that gathers the data, cleans it, and transforms it into the desired form.

-As an example, the screenshot below shows the result when I apply a transformation function to the data for 2018 quarter 4.